SAP-samples/abap-platform-rap120/exercises/ex06/README.md

 ## Introduction

+In the exercises 1-5, you've created a SAP Fiori elements based _Travel_ app to process travel data.
+In the previous exercise, you've defined and implemented a determination called **`setInitialTravelStatus`**, which is used to set a default value for the overall status of a _Travel_ entity instance (_see [Exercise 5](../ex05/README.md)_).
+> ℹ️ **Important note**: To complete the present exercise, you must have completed at least _[Exercise 1](../ex01/README.md)_.
+The exercises 2-5 are optional.
-In the previous exercise, you've learned to utilze the ABAP AI SDK powered by Intelligent Scenario Lifecycle Management (ISLM) (_see [Exercise 6](../ex06/README.md)_).

-In this exercise, you will learn how to instantiate the ABAP AI SDK and call it within a determination named **`setDescription`** to integrate AI capabilities into your RAP business object.
+In this exercise, you will learn how to use the ABAP AI SDK powered by Intelligent Scenario Lifecycle Management (ISLM).
+It is the official client to consume large language models in ABAP.
+You will also learn how to instantiate the ABAP AI SDK and call it within a determination named **`setDescription`** to integrate AI capabilities into your RAP business object.

 ### Exercises